 Pensions Board members training and engagement

-Pensions Board members are required to have an appropriate level of knowledge and understanding in order to carry out their role.
+Pensions Board members to ensure that they have an appropriate level of knowledge and understanding in order to carry out their role, and to ask for additional information for help expand their comprehension of the scheme.

+Training on administration processes and technical aspects of the scheme to be delivered.

 Appropriate training for Pensions Board members to be provided and clear expectations set around meeting attendance.

 Individual Pensions Board member training and training needs should be assessed and clearly recorded.